Rohland/barky/README.md

 - SMS
 - Slack

-So, the pipeline is `Evaluate > Digest` where the evaluation emitss status of things monitored and the digest step emits any alerts (triggered, ongoing or resolution) via the configured channels.
+So, the pipeline is `Evaluate > Digest` where the evaluation emits status of things monitored and the digest step emits any alerts (triggered, ongoing or resolution) via the configured channels.
 The digest step is optional.

 ## Usage